 Healthcare in Phu Quoc island is basic with public and private hospitals.
 The private hospitals tend to be better equipped with well-trained doctors so they would be your best bet for treatment.
 They can also arrange an evacuation to the mainland in the event of a serious emergency they cannot handle themselves.
 Snowbirds are also advised to have comprehensive travel health insurance to cover the costs of whatever incident may occur.

-- Weather: The winter weather in Phu Quoc (Vietnam) will normally be hot during the day and hot/warm during the night.
+- Weather: The fall, winter, and spring weather in Phu Quoc (Vietnam) will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Phu Quoc (Vietnam) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.